Sunday 6 April 1941

 In addition, the German 2nd Army (General Maximillian von Weichs) is to drive south from Austria toward Belgrade.
 This eventually, if all goes well, form a giant pincer cutting the country in two.
 The Yugoslav Army is large (28 divisions) but no match for the German Heer (army).
 The Yugoslavs have inherited the racial and regional disparities of the old Austro-Hungarian Empire, and many divisions have no interest in fighting anyone.
 Only a handful of divisions actively resist the Wehrmacht invasion, and these primarily are composed of ethnic groups opposed to the Germans (Serb, Montenegrin and Albanian.

 The Yugoslav Air Force is largely destroyed on the ground, losing an estimated 600 planes in the first wave of attacks.
-Luftwaffe planes such as the Dornier Do 17 and Junkers Ju 87 Stuka that are approaching obsolescence over England retain their technology edge in the Balkans.
+Creaky Luftwaffe planes such as the Dornier Do 17 and Junkers Ju 87 Stuka that have become liabilities over England retain their technological edge in the Balkans.

 The Wehrmacht drive across southern Yugoslavia serves two purposes: it isolates Yugoslavia, and it also provides a springboard into Greece that is far to the west of the British.
 Once they get far enough west, the panzers can turn due south and drive straight to the port of Thessalonica (Thessaloniki), cutting the British troops off from their supply bases in southern Greece.

 |Wehrmacht motorcycle troops enter Greece, 6 April 1941.|